tkimhofer/metabom8/README.md

 ## 📝 License & Citation

 MIT License © Torben Kimhofer
-Please cite `metabom8` if you use it in academic work.
-See [`CITATION.cff`](https://github.com/tkimhofer/metabom8/blob/master/CITATION.cff) for citation info.
+If `metabom8` or any of its components contributes to your work, please ensure appropriate citation.
+See [`CITATION.cff`](https://github.com/tkimhofer/metabom8/blob/master/CITATION.cff) for citation details.

 ---